Scott Dreisbach: Arena Football League

-Later years
+Later life

 After his playing career, Dreisbach became a teacher and coach at Stephen F. Austin High School in Austin, Texas.
 He lives in Austin with his wife Mecca, and their son, Davis.
 In 2014, he joined his grandfather and uncle in the Indiana Football Hall of Fame; he was inducted in recognition of his high school, college and professional careers.